wthit56/unnecessary.js/README.md

 This code is efficient and as tiny as you can make it.

 ### test.js
 This file is simply used to test the different aspects of the implementation.
+It is used both in index.html and comparison.html.

 ## Array.sort